 “The companies that are going about digital transformation right are making sure that OT has a seat at the table right from the beginning and has a voice.
 We have seen it happen where IT will drive these projects completely without even involving OT, and they’re a failure because OT buy-in can make or break a project,” says DeBois.
 “IT must recognize that OT is the lifeblood of the company.”

 Manufacturers know the importance of digital transformation (Figure 1), but it’s not always clear how or where to start.
 Digital transformation efforts must be tied to a use case or a problem statement from the beginning, DeBois explains.

 Without a proper use case, the amount of data available can become overwhelming and overload IT systems.
-By narrowing down the scope of data, teams can find the right insights to solve a particular problem.
+By narrowing down the scope, teams can find the right insights from data analytics to solve a particular problem.

-Involving an OT System Integrator (SI) like RoviSys early on in projects can help an organization identify their problem areas and build a solution around that.
+Involving an OT System Integrator (SI) like RoviSys early on in projects can help an organization identify its problem areas and build a solution around that.

 For instance, a recent digital transformation project included an Allen Bradley PLC-5 Control System, which is about 20 years old.
 The project came to a screeching halt because the team could not figure out how to get data out of the system at a rate that would benefit them.
 In addition, the system wasn’t scheduled to be replaced for years, and even if it was, it was going to be too expensive to remove.

 With its deep manufacturing industry experience and knowledge, RoviSys was able to come in and quickly tweak the PLC’s code to save the entire project.

 “One of the things that’s unique about RoviSys is our ability to get tactical.
 The success of some of these projects is about getting very tactical and getting down to the plant floor, understanding it at a very intimate level, and making sure that everything is set up for success from the beginning,” DeBois says.

 Data Guides Implementing the Right Tools for Success